Need Help? Give us a call.

 That said, if you start to apply for one of these Umpqua Bank business loans, you’ll start to understand why exactly they might not be the best fit for your business.
 When compared to more tech-enabled options, Umpqua Bank small business loans will be pretty slow to fund.
 Even more, they’re hard to qualify for.
 Even if you are based in one of the five states that Umpqua Bank operates in, you might not be able to qualify for Umpqua Bank business loans.
 Only the most qualified small businesses are able to qualify for bank funding, and Umpqua Bank is no exception.

-If you’re hoping to access business funding fast, or you don’t have a perfect credit profile, then we suggest you look into these three top alternatives to Umpqua Bank business loans:
+If you’re hoping to access business funding fast, or you don’t have a perfect credit profile, then we suggest you look into these two top alternatives to Umpqua Bank business loans:

 Another top alternative to Umpqua Bank business loans is Fundation.
 Fundation offers both term loans and business lines of credit that can range in size from $20,000 to $350,000.
 Whether you’re borrowing through a Fundation loan or line of credit, you’ll have anywhere from one to four years to repay your debt, and your interest rate will be anywhere from 7.9% to 28.9%.